Chinese internet companies are ready to test American investors’ appetite again. This time it involves a name less familiar to the West: Sogou.

 Since Google shut down its Chinese search engine in 2010, China’s internet users were left with a search market dominated by Baidu alongside a few smaller players.
 Qihoo 360, the Chinese internet security company which also offers a search service, once gobbled up Baidu’s market share and went public in the US.
 In 2015, however, Qihoo de-listed from the New York Stock Exchange hoping for a better valuation back home.
-If Sogou successfully achieves an IPO, it will be the only US-listed Chinese internet company similar to Baidu in terms of having a focus on search as well as a pivot to AI.
+If Sogou successfully achieves an IPO, it will be the only US-listed Chinese internet company similar to Baidu: started with search, pivoting to AI.

-Both Baidu and Sogou rely heavily on search revenues.
+Both Baidu and Sogou rely heavily on revenues from search.
 Of Sogou’s $660 million total earnings in 2016, 90% came from search-related services.
-Baidu still makes much more—$10.16 billion in 2016—than Sogou, but over 91% also came from online marketing, which is synonymous with its auction-based paid search business: advertisers bid for priority ad placement based on key word queries made by Baidu search users.
+Baidu still makes much more—$10.16 billion in 2016—than Sogou.
+A similarly high ratio of 91% also came from online marketing, which is synonymous with Baidu’s auction-based paid search business: advertisers bid for priority ad placement based on key word queries made by Baidu search users.

 Online marketing contributed as much as over 95% to Baidu’s earnings from 2012 to 2015 and only toned down after Baidu was ordered to reduce the ads it carried alongside query results following a PR fiasco.
 Wei Zexi, a 21-year-old college student, died of synovial sarcoma in 2016 after receiving distorted information from Baidu’s poorly vetted medical ads.